-- community in which the production takes place.
+- (1) Financial contributions to State public or charter schools totaling at least 0.1 per cent of a production's qualified production costs or \$1,000, whichever is higher.
+Financial contributions must be made in cash specifically to an arts program at a State public or charter elementary school, middle school, high school, or post-secondary school, preferably to a school in the same community in which the production takes place.
 Arts programs may include film, video, radio, performing arts, theater, music, and visual and fine arts; - (2) In-kind contributions to State public or charter schools totaling at least the equivalent value of 0.1 per cent of a production's qualified production costs or \$1,000, whichever is higher.
-Contributions of in-kind property or services must be made specifically to an arts program at a State public or charter school, preferably in the same community in which production takes place.
-The in-kind contribution must include production-related property or services, such as cameras and sound equipment, editing/post-production equipment, grip/electric equipment, computer hardware/software, props/set dressing, costumes, or other property or services previously agreed to by school administrators; - Educational programs provided to State (3) public or charter schools consisting of at least one on-set or post-production internship arrangement with a State public or charter high school or post-secondary school, preferably in the same community in which the production takes place. internship must include a total of at least eight hours of arts or digital media education-related volunteer services, such as teaching acting classes, directing a school play, participating in animated student projects, or giving craft seminars.
+Contributions of inkind property or services must be made specifically to an arts program at a State public or charter school, preferably in the same community in which production takes place.
+The in-kind contribution must include production-related property or services, such as cameras and sound equipment, editing/post-production equipment, grip/electric equipment, computer hardware/software, props/set dressing, costumes, or other property or services previously agreed to by school administrators;

+- Educational programs provided to State public or (3) charter schools consisting of at least one on-set or post-production internship arrangement with a State public or charter high school or post-secondary school, preferably in the same community in which the production takes place.
+The internship must include a total of at least eight hours of arts or digital media education-related volunteer services, such as teaching acting classes, directing a school play, participating in animated student projects, or giving craft seminars.
 The internship may be arranged with any cast or crew.
 The minimum time requirement, at the discretion of the Hawaii film office, may be reduced based upon the value of services; - (4) Educational programs provided to local labor union chapters consisting of at least one on-set craft apprenticeship arranged with one of the local labor union chapters.
 The apprenticeship must include a total of at least eight hours of education-related volunteer services, such as giving a craft-related seminar.
 The apprenticeship may be arranged with any cast or crew.
-The minimum time requirement, at the discretion of the Hawaii film office, may be reduced based upon the value of services;

-- (5) Hawaii Film seminar participation with the Hawaii film office consisting of participation as a speaker in two or more Hawaii Film seminars.
+The minimum time requirement, at the discretion of the Hawaii film office, may be reduced based upon the value of services; - (5) Hawaii Film seminar participation with the Hawaii film office consisting of participation as a speaker in two or more Hawaii Film seminars.
 Such participation may also be used to offset the minimum eight hours of volunteer services required in paragraph (3) or (4).
 Participation in one seminar shall be equal to two hours of volunteer services; and - (6) Any other financial or in-kind contributions or any other educational or workforce development approved by the Hawaii film office.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)
+[Eff xx/xx/xx] (Auth: HRS \$231-3(9)) (Imp: HRS \$235-17)

-\$18-235-17-19 Production company personnel and contractors; required Hawaii tax notice. (a) Any taxpayer claiming the income tax credit allowed under section 235-17, HRS, shall provide every nonresident employee, contractor, vendor, loan-out company, or other agent providing goods or performing services in the State with a tax advisory informing such persons of State tax obligations and obtain acknowledgement that the advisory was received.
+§18-235-17-20 Production company personnel and contractors; required Hawaii tax notice. (a) Any taxpayer claiming the income tax credit allowed under section 235-17, HRS, shall provide every nonresident employee, contractor, vendor, loan-out company, or other agent providing goods or performing services in the State with a tax advisory informing such persons of State tax obligations and obtain acknowledgement that the advisory was received.
 The tax advisory under this section shall be provided to all such persons not later than thirty business days after engaging the nonresident employee, contractor, vendor, loan-out company, or other agent.